 DAWN GLOVER - HERNANDEZ

 Dawn Glover is a founding member of Navi Collaborative and the acting Artistic Director.
-Dawn is an actor (represented by Trio Arts), singer (The Dead Travellers), writer (The Dummy, (on) WHATIPU), director (Balls, The Cheshire Cat's Smile), acting coach (Kacie Stetson Studios & Chocolate Lantern Theatre company), runner, and obsessed greyhound mum.
+Dawn is an actor (represented by Trio Arts), singer (The Dead Travellers), writer (The Dummy, (on) WHATIPU), director (Aria, Balls, The Cheshire Cat's Smile), acting coach (Kacie Stetson Studio), runner, and obsessed greyhound mum.

-Dawn has a Master of Fine Arts in performance from Purdue University; she was one of seven students chosen to attend the well regarded graduate programme from 2007-2010.
+Dawn has a Master of Fine Arts in performance from Purdue University; where she was one of seven students chosen to attend the well regarded graduate programme from 2007-2010.
 Dawn worked in both professional theatre and film across the US before relocating to Auckland in 2013.
-Since moving to Auckland Dawn has continued to grow both her acting and directing career and has begun to explore her passion for bringing the performing arts to students and adults with intellectual disabilities.
-In 2022 she was supported by Creative Communities and Chocolate Lantern to collaborate on a performance with the teachers and students at Oaklynn Special School to bring a show to the InterAct Festival.
-In 2021 she joined Equity New Zealand's Inclusivity Committee to advocate as an ally for artists with disabilities as well as for other immigrant actors living in Aotearoa.
+Since moving to Auckland, Dawn has continued to grow both her acting and directing career and has begun to explore her passion for bringing the performing arts to students and adults with intellectual disabilities.
+In 2022 she was supported by Creative Communities and Chocolate Lantern to collaborate on a performance with the teachers and students at Oaklynn Special School.
+In 2023 she hopes to finally explore creating pieces off the stage as well as open up to collaboration with a wider community of creators.

 Prema is a passionate storyteller, whether it’s through bringing her own stories to life, or helping others to realise theirs.
 As an actor, director and writer she has always loved the performing arts and the collaboration and connection that is made with fellow artists and the audience.

 Prema has been a writer most of her life, but has recently rediscovered it through writing scripts for both screen and stage.
-The first season of (on) Whatipu was her first big project with Navi, and she has since written a couple of short films, and has another in development.
+The first season of (on) Whatipu was her first big project with Navi, and she has since written three short films, and has another in development.

-In recent years Prema has started to develop her craft as a director by: assistant directing on a number of projects, directing a short play as part of Short + Sweet, a web series and Navi’s film Waters Fall (both of which are in post-production).
+In recent years Prema has started to develop her craft as a director by: assistant directing on a number of projects, directing a short play as part of Short + Sweet, a web series, and Navi’s film Waters Fall, which is off to the festival circuit in 2023.